-In the future we might expose some of the underlying details so you’ll be able to gain more control on placement preferences.
-In the mean time a server’s physical position in our datacenter is available through the server API via the
+In the future, we might expose some of the underlying details so you’ll be able to gain more control over placement preferences.
+In the meantime, a server’s physical position in our datacenter is available through the server API via the

 platform_id > chassis_id > node_id coordinates of your server.